spiral/docs/console/configuration.md

 Spiral Console dispatcher built at top of powerful [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) component.

-> You are able to register native Symfony Commands in your CLi application.
+> You are able to register native Symfony Commands in your CLI application.

 ## Configuration
-To apply custom configuration to the Console component use `ConfiguratorInterface` or create config file in `app/config/console.php`:
+To apply the custom configuration to the Console component use `Spiral\Config\ConfiguratorInterface` or create a config file in `app/config/console.php`:

 ```php
 return [